 UNIVERSITY OF MARYLAND

-She is a Society of Professional Journalists Scholarship Recipient (SDXDC Chapter), a Member of the National Society of Collegiate Scholars, Treasurer for the Caribbean Students’ Association, and a member of the National Association of Black Journalists.
-April is interested in sports reporting, anchoring, and/or commentating with a special interest in football, basketball and tennis.
+April Howard, a senior at the University of Maryland, is a Society of Professional Journalists Scholarship Recipient (SDXDC Chapter), a member of the National Society of Collegiate Scholars, Vice President/PR for the Caribbean Students’ Association, a reporter/anchor for The Left Bench TV, a member of the National Association of Black Journalists, and a member of the T. Howard Foundation.
+The Upper Marlboro, MD scholar is interested in sports reporting, anchoring, and/or commentating with a special interest in football, basketball, and tennis.

 UNIVERSITY OF MISSOURI

-For more information, contact WHCA Executive Director Steven Thomma at email@example.com
+For more information, contact Executive Director Steven Thomma, email@example.com